SteveBarnett/Remixing/_thinking/ai-and-ethics.md

 - **Social Media as a foreshadowing** for what's to come with AI.
 The Social Dilemma becomes the AI Dilemma.
 The Attention Economy becomes The Intimacy Economy.
 - **Bias.**
-	- LLMs, algorithms, can't be biased because humans are involved at some point and we are biased.
+	- LLMs, algorithms, can't be unbiased because humans are involved at some point and we are biased.
 Humans are involved in choosing the training data, refining the model, using the output, interpreting the output.
 	- Data represents the past, including our mistakes.
 In particular, systemic bias.
 	- The data implies what's Average or Normal.
 But that's reducing the complexity of human existence.
 Sometimes we want the outliers, the more creative options.
 	- **Reinforcement Learning from Human Feedback (RLHF).** The training data to output to training data feedback loop.
 Only a small group of humans, with one set of perspectives, providing feedback.
 The AI trained to say what we expect to hear, not what is true or correct.